Maikxx/performance-matters-1819/README.md

 * [ ] Add more styling to make the application more appealing.
 * [X] Implement the search functionality I originally had.
 * [ ] Update docs images.
+* [ ] Add progressive enhancement for searching characters.
+* [ ] Add infinite scrolling to prevent enourmous amounts of DOM elements to be rendered at once.

 ## License